-It is delivered directly to the lungs as an inhaled mist using Patara’s proprietary handheld nebulizer, PARI eFlow.
+It is delivered directly to the lungs as an inhaled mist using the proprietary handheld nebulizer, PARI eFlow.

 IPF is a progressive lung disease, characterized by repeated scarring (fibrosis) that causes lung tissue to thicken.
 This results in an irreversible decrease in lung function over time.
-Among other symptoms, patients with IPF commonly have a chronic cough that can affect life quality and contribute to disease progression.
+Among other symptoms, patients with IPF commonly have a chronic cough that can affect quality of life and contribute to disease progression.

-The active component of PA101, sodium cromoglicate, is often used to treat asthma.
-The drug’s exact function in reducing the symptoms of chronic cough is unknown, but PA101 is thought to act as an immunomodulator, or compound that modifies the action of certain immune cells, such as mast cells.
+The active component of RVT-1601, sodium cromoglycate, is often used to treat asthma.
+The drug’s exact function in reducing the symptoms of chronic cough is unknown, but RVT-1601 is thought to act as an immunomodulator, or compound that modifies the action of certain immune cells, such as mast cells.
 Mast cells may be involved in fibrosis in IPF.
-PA101 could prevent or reduce damaging immune responses, such as inflammation, caused by mast cells that may contribute to coughing.
+RVT-1601 could prevent or reduce damaging immune responses, such as inflammation, caused by mast cells that may contribute to coughing.

-Used with its portable inhaler, the PARI eFlow device, PA101 aims to bring a more effective amount of the drug into the lungs compared to previous sodium cromoglicate formulations.
+Used with its portable inhaler, the PARI eFlow device, RVT-1601 aims to bring a more effective amount of the drug into the lungs compared to previous sodium cromoglycate formulations.
 This could increase the efficiency and clinical benefit of the treatment.

-Results from a proof-of-concept Phase 2 trial (NCT02412020) were published in the scientific journal, The Lancet Respiratory Medicine.
-The randomized, double-blind trial assessed the safety and efficacy of PA101 compared to a placebo in 24 patients with IPF.
-They were randomly assigned either PA101 or a placebo for two weeks, then switched treatment arms following a two-week wash-out period.
+Results from a proof-of-concept Phase 2 clinical trial (NCT02412020) were published in the scientific journal, The Lancet Respiratory Medicine.
+The randomized, double-blind trial assessed the safety and effectiveness of RVT-1601 compared to a placebo in 24 patients with IPF, at sites in the Netherlands and the U.K. Participants were assigned randomly either RVT-1601 or a placebo for two weeks, then switched treatment arms following a two-week wash-out period.

-The trial also assessed the effect of PA101 in 28 patients with chronic idiopathic cough (CIC).
+The trial also assessed the effect of RVT-1601 in 28 patients with chronic idiopathic cough (CIC).
 The drug appeared to have no significant benefit in these patients.

-PA101 was seen to be well-tolerated in all patients, with no serious side effects reported due to its use during the trial.
-Patara plans to start a Phase 2b trial to determine an optimal dose of PA101 for IPF patients.
+RVT-1601 was determined to be well-tolerated in all patients, with no serious side effects reported during the trial.
+Roivant plans to start a Phase 2b clinical trial in the first quarter of 2019 to determine an optimal dose of RVT-1601 for IPF patients.